soundpress/RulesOfNYC/docs/c04/index.rst

       (ii) Minor informalities.
 Minor informalities, unless otherwise corrected by an offeror, shall be treated in accordance with § 3-02(m)(3)(i) of these Rules.

       (iii) Correction of mistakes.
-If discussions are not held or if the best and final offers upon which award will be made have been received, mistakes may be corrected and the intended correct offer considered only in accordance with § 3-02(m)(3)(ii) of these Rules.
+If discussions are not held or if the best and final offers upon which award will be made have been received, mistakes may be corrected and the intended correct offer considered only in accordance with 9 RCNY § 3-02(m)(3)(ii).

    (3) Mistakes discovered after vendor selection.
 Mistakes shall not be corrected after vendor selection except in accordance with § 3-02(m)(4) of these Rules.

    (4) Determinations required.
-When a proposal is corrected or withdrawn, or correction or withdrawal is denied, a determination shall be prepared in accordance with § 3-02(m)(5) of these Rules.
+When a proposal is corrected or withdrawn, or correction or withdrawal is denied, a determination shall be prepared in accordance with 9 RCNY § 3-02(m)(5).

 (j) Multiple Award Task Order Contracts.

    (1) Determination.
 Multiple award task order contracts for goods or services may be awarded upon a determination by the ACCO that it is in the best interest of the City to award multiple contracts for services to multiple contractors and to allocate work among such contractors through a task order system.
-If an agency intends such contracts to be available for use by other City agencies, the provisions of Section 3-14 (Contracts for Services) shall also apply.
+If an agency intends such contracts to be available for use by other City agencies, the provisions of 9 RCNY § 3-14 (Contracts for Services) shall also apply.
 The criteria to be considered by the ACCO in making such determination may include the following: the nature of the services to be procured; the expected frequency of task order issuance; the capacity of vendors to provide all of the required services within the required timeframes; and the potential advantage of multiple contracts (e.g., more favorable terms; more competitive pricing, etc.).

    (2) Method.